cobrien2-UCCS/AFM_Data_Processeing/README.md

 # AFM-Data-Management Pipeline
 Config-driven AFM TIFF processing (pygwy/Gwyddion), CSV summarization, and plotting.
+Support material for Conor O'Brien's thesis project.

 ## Environment check
 Use the helper utility to confirm the expected Python packages and Gwyddion are present: